bencw12/in-monitor-rando-benchmarking/README.md

 # In-Monitor (FG)KASLR Benchmarking Suite
-This repository contains the scripts/kernels/binaries necessary to evaluate the performance of our implementation of in-monitor (FG)KASLR in Firecracker v0.26.
+This repository contains the scripts/kernels/binaries necessary to evaluate the performance of our implementation of in-monitor (FG)KASLR in Firecracker v0.26 and recreate the figures from our paper [KASLR in the age of MicroVMs](https://dl.acm.org/doi/10.1145/3492321.3519578).
 We leverage `perf` (Linux profiling with performance counters), and small patches to the Linux kernel to make IO writes to a unique port to signal the beginning/end of relevant function calls/events.
 The first timestamp is taken when Firecracker is executed, and the last is taken after the call to execute the guest's `init` process.
 The results from the experiments we ran on our machine are also included. `perf` records and timestamps the call to exec Firecracker and each of the subsequent IO writes from the guest kernel.
 ## Machine Specs
 - CPU: Intel(R) Core(TM) i7-4790 @ 3.60GHz
 - Memory: 8GB DDR3 @ 1600MHz